-There are various of species of jellyfish available but many of them grow to large sizes.
-It is important when choosing jellyfish that you consider its rate of growth and maximum size.
+There are hundreds of species of jellyfish available but many of them grow to large sizes.
+It is important when choosing jellyfish that you take into account its rate of growth and maximum size.

-If you choose to keep jellyfish with a very small maximum size, you can feed heavily but when keeping species with a large maximum size it is important to balance food intake.
-This way you can control growth rates ensuring you can keep it in your Pulse aquarium for as long as possible before it has to be rehoused or returned to the pet shop.
+If you choose to keep jellyfish with a very small maximum size you can feed heavily but when keeping species with a large maximum size it is important to balance food intake.
+This way you can control growth rates ensuring you can keep it in your Pulse 80 aquarium for as long as possible before it has to be rehoused or returned to the pet shop.